Attendings are accountable and responsible for all consultative care; housestaff do not provide independent consultative care without supervision.

-- Elective consults can be communicated to the individual Faculty offices or the Department Appointments Desk.
+Elective consults can be directed to individual Faculty at the discretion of the consult resident.